BOLIVIA

 Japanese

-In my previous role at a major travel company, I assisted Japanese expatriates and companies in South America.
+At my previous job at a major travel agency, I assisted Japanese expatriates and companies in South America.

-With the cooperation of many people from the Japanese community, I learned the unique business customs of South America and realized how challenging the country was, which inspired me to start a business that could provide the speed, quality, and meticulous service demanded by Japanese people.
+With the generous support of the Japanese community, I learned about the unique business customs of South America and realized firsthand how challenging the country could be.
+This experience inspired me to start my own business, aiming to provide the speed, quality, and meticulous service expected by Japanese clients.

-With over 10 years of experience in the travel industry in Brazil, I aim to be the only local operator capable of clearly proposing and explaining the intricacies of distant destinations from Japan, and I continue to study daily.
+Drawing on nearly 10 years of experience in the travel industry in Brazil, I strive every day to become the only local operator who can clearly propose and explain the often complex local details in these distant destinations from Japan.

 Show more

-• Nick, the local coordinator in South America
+• Nick, a local coordinator in South America

 Local travel license